 The 1% pledged sales tax, plus \$160 million per year, are part of the commonwealth's overall 6.25% sales tax rate.
 State sales tax revenue declined in the last recession, with a cumulative decline of 7.9% in fiscal years 2008-2010.
-However, as Massachusetts' economy recovered, sales tax has since risen, increasing 3.8% most recently in fiscal 2018.
-In the long term, however, pledged MBTA sales tax has increased at about the same pace as Massachusetts' base revenue amount.
+However, as Massachusetts' economy recovered, sales tax has since risen, increasing 2% most recently in fiscal 2017.
+In the long term, however, sales tax has not increased as fast as Massachusetts' base revenue amount.